alyazeeditalal/Cancer-Genomics-Analysis-Pipeline/README.md

 > Ewels P, Magnusson M, Lundin S, Käller M. MultiQC: summarize analysis results for multiple tools and samples in a single report.
 Bioinformatics.
 2016 (https://doi.org/10.1093/bioinformatics/btw354)

 ---

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

----

-## Support

-For issues, questions, or contributions:
-- Open an issue on GitHub
-- Contact: [your.email@institution.edu]

----

-## Changelog

-### Version 1.0.0
-- Initial release
-- QC pipeline with FastQC/MultiQC
-- Sarek integration for tumor-normal and tumor-only analysis
-- Automated result reorganization

----

-## Acknowledgments

-- nf-core community for the Sarek pipeline
-- SLURM cluster administrators
-- All contributors to the tools used in this pipeline